Learn Electronics Repair to Start a New Career

 Electronics repair technology programs are available at a number of universities and colleges across the country, often community colleges and vocational schools.
 Students can take classes toward a certificate, associate's degree or bachelor's degree, though an associate's degree program is often most recommended for students looking to begin a career in electronics.

 These programs often include specializations in electronics maintenance, electronics assembler and electronics engineering technician.
+Most programs take roughly six month to one year to complete.

 This certificate program prepares students for entry-level positions in electronics.
 Courses may include digital logic, direct current circuits, computer installation and electrical problem solving.